Joshuailuma/smart-wallet/README.md

 ```
 * Connect your wallet to Sepolia testnet and get some ETH from Sepolia faucet https://sepoliafaucet.com/
 ## Functions
-- creates a smart wallet for a user.
-A user can only create one wallet
+- creates a smart wallet for a user using EIP1337.
+Users could create many wallets as they wish.
+On wallet creation, the user is required a input the wallet serial number for identification.
+Serial number could be 0 or 1 or 2 etc
-- allows created wallets to be funded from an EOA
+- allows created wallets to be funded with ETH.
+It requires the address of the wallet that is to be funded
-- transfers ETH to an existing wallet address
+- gets the balance of a wallet.
+It requires the account's seiral number to be inputed.

 ## Author
 Joshua Iluma